 - Transparency in media buying and selling

-At various other times, mobile DSPs work as cross device advertising , which means that they work both for mobile devices and desktops.
+Modern and capable DSPs nowadays generally support cross device advertising , which means that they work both for mobile devices, desktops and many other devices and platforms.

 Modern day omnichannel platforms can be really useful in such scenarios.
 However, organisations that have a small set of target audience and a focused advertising strategy often focus on single channel DSP.